-A non-refundable application fee of \$5,000.00 for each Application is due on or before 4:00 P.M.
-March 3, 2014, or as may be otherwise announced by ADOH in an information bulletin published on the ADOH website.
+A non-refundable application fee of \$5,000 for each Application is due on or before 4:00 p.m.
+March 2, 2015, or as may be otherwise announced by ADOH in an information bulletin published on the ADOH website.
 Bound, hard-copy Applications must be submitted to the reception desk of the Arizona Department of Housing located at 1110 West Washington Street, Suite 310, Phoenix, Arizona 85007.
-Online Applications will be submitted through the ADOH website.
 FACSIMILE AND E-MAIL SUBMISSIONS WILL NOT BE ACCEPTED.
-ALL APPLICATION MATERIALS (HARD COPY, CD AND ELECTRONIC SUBMITTAL) MUST BE RECEIVED BY THE APPLICATION DEADLINE STATED ABOVE.
+ALL APPLICATION MATERIALS (HARD COPY AND ELECTRONIC SUBMITTAL ON CD OR USB DRIVE) MUST BE RECEIVED BY THE APPLICATION DEADLINE STATED ABOVE.